Cantagalli Pottery and the Magic Cockerel

 Many other pottery factories - not only in Tuscany – devoted their effort to revive the artistic heritage of Della Robbia.
 The most relevant ones were: Ginori Manifattura di Doccia, Ferniani in Faenza, Chini in Borgo San Lorenzo and Bondi in Signa.

-15 Responses to “Cantagalli Pottery and the Magic Cockerel”
+48 thoughts on “Cantagalli Pottery and the Magic Cockerel

 You have asked an interesting and important question..
 This particular impressed logo was used between 1952 and 1954.
 The Menegatti firm, which owned the Cantagalli trademark since 1937, was in financial trouble at this time and to avoid bankruptcy approached C.I.M.A.
 (Consorzio Italiano Maioliche Artistiche) and asked for assistance.
 C.I.M.A. was the organization to which the most important ceramics factories in Deruta belonged.
 C.I.M.A. agreed to assume temporary control of the company’s finances in order to keep this important Florentine mark alive.
 One of the provisions of the agreement was the use of the impressed mark.
 After Menegatti reorganized his company and regained financial stability, full control of the Cantagalli firm was returned to him and the temporary logo was replaced with the traditional mark.